WGBH-MLA/AAPB2/app/views/special_collections/newtonminow.md

 ## Help

 Records are described at an item level and all records contain brief descriptions.
-All records are sorted by their titles but many also include dates, locations, and important people featured in the piece.
+All records include titles but many also include dates, locations, and important people featured in the piece.

 ## Terms